Équipe Priorité Québec

-Équipe Priorité Québec was a municipal political party in Quebec City.
-It has been registered with the Directeur général des élections du Québec from June 8, 2017 to August 2025.
+Équipe Priorité Québec was a municipal political party in Quebec City registered with the Directeur général des élections du Québec from June 8, 2017 to August 2025.
 From its foundation in 2017 until December 5, 2022, the party was known as Québec 21.

 History

 Origins

 The party's roots come from the debate (which originally began in 2014) around the construction of a new highway between Quebec and Lévis and opposition to the modernization of public transportation in the Quebec City region.
 As the 2017 Quebec municipal elections approached, some voters came out against the bus rapid transit project proposed by Mayor Régis Labeaume.
 Frédérick « Fred » Têtu, a Right-wing climate-skeptic and philosophy teacher, ferociously critiqued initiatives aimed at encouraging modes of transportation other than by car.
 Têtu found an audience on radio station CHOI Radio X, where his ideas resonated with listeners.
 Québec 21 (a reference to the 21 municipal electoral districts) was registered with Elections Québec on June 8, 2017.
 To lead the party, Têtu approached Jean-François Gosselin, former Action démocratique du Québec MNA in 2007.
 Têtu, for his part, resigned after a short interview in which, accused of being drunk, he said "fuck voting rights".

 During the 2017 campaign, Gosselin clearly affirmed the party's opposition to public transportation project of the other parties.
 However, he took a less clear tone on some subjects, stating that he deferred to the scientific consensus on climate change.
 Additionally, Gosselin ran on a fiscal conservative platform, criticising tax increases on local merchants.
 In the election, the party was elected to two seats in Beauport, previously held by Équipe Labeaume.

 Stevens Mélançon was elected in the district of Chute-Montmorency-Seigneurial.
 In the race for mayor, Jean-François Gosselin got second place with 27.6% of the vote, behind Régis Labeaume (55.3%).
 Gosselin was able to get a seat in the Quebec City Council when Nancy Piuze, gave him her seat in Sainte-Thérèse-de-Lisieux.